FerrisChi/FreeTravelPro-RecommendationSystem-CDK/README.md

 ### 2.3 Campaign

 The campaign will serve to offer personalized recommendations to users based on the recipe used in the previously created solution version.
-For more information about recipes ARN se this [link](https://docs.aws.amazon.com/personalize/latest/dg/working-with-predefined-recipes.html).
+For more information about recipes ARN see this [link](https://docs.aws.amazon.com/personalize/latest/dg/working-with-predefined-recipes.html).

 To create the campaign the  `/campaign` API is invoked by providing the solution version ARN from the previous step and the name of the campaign as body of the POST request.